plasmidnetwork/startupper/README.md

    - Fetches from Supabase `feed_items` (no mock fallback)
    - Post action in AppBar (hidden when signed out); role auto-tagging on posts
    - Profile entry in AppBar to view your profile

+8. **Startup Discovery** (`/startups`, `lib/startups/startup_discovery_screen.dart`)
+   - Browse founder startups with avatars, stage chips, and pitches
+   - Search by name or pitch, filter by stage and what they’re looking for, with pagination
+   - Request intros directly from cards or detail sheets; copy website/demo links

 ### ✨ Key Features